 Drethen holds the rope while Ardo crosses the stream to the other side.
 He will stay on this side with his horse acting like a anchor for the rope by having it turn to its stone self for now.

-We rest Falrun's 2nd Edition Dungeons & Dragons RPG to share caption from way back when:
+A pause from Falrun's 2nd Edition Dungeons & Dragons RPG to share correct from old times:

-Today is: 18th October (GMT), in history on the 18th of October, 1942 AD the following event happened:
+Today is: 20th January (GMT), in history on the 20th of January, 1927 AD the following birth happened: